-The company also partners with Nvidia in developing a co-piolet program for the autonomous vehicles.
+The company also partners with Nvidia in developing a co-piolet program for autonomous vehicles.

 Volvo recently formed a partnership with Uber to launch a self-driving car pilot program.
-All across the UK, over 100 driverless cars drive on real roads, driven by remote pilot’s.
+All across the UK, over 100 driverless cars drive on real roads, operated by remote pilot’s.

 Fiat Chrysler Automobiles and BMW